 Proceed with Caution

 Before racing to invest in yet another AI start-up or internal incubator, Executives must first understand what AI can and cannot do for their specific domains and issues.
 Furthermore, AI’s deeper macroeconomic and social implications must also be kept in mind.
-According to the January 2017 World Economic Forum white paper “Realizing Human Potential in the Fourth Industrial Revolution” concerned stakeholders will need to address the issues of constantly changing skill requirements and emerging work formats, with the attendant need to revamp the entire education, training, and work ecosystem.
+To illustrate, according to the January 2017 World Economic Forum white paper “Realizing Human Potential in the Fourth Industrial Revolution” concerned stakeholders will need to address the issues of constantly changing skill requirements and emerging work formats, with the attendant need to revamp the entire education, training, and work ecosystem.
 And of course, the big question-mark and challenge is speed, since AI solutions are both scalable and exponential, coupled with our limited ability to foresee the new jobs of the future.

 A Road Map for Businesses and Governments

 · Adapt how work formats are regulated and social protections are provided.
 Employment law and regulatory classifications must be reformed to better accommodate independent workers.
-Workers will need to be enjoy social coverage while they navigate from job to job.
-And employers will have to develop the capability to engage with talent in new ways, including by tapping into freelance communities and embarking on more collaborative ways of working.
+Workers will need to enjoy social coverage while they navigate from job to job.
+Also, employers will have to develop the capability to engage with talent in new ways, including by tapping into freelance communities and embarking on more collaborative ways of working.

 – Article originally posted on my linkedin site here